francksidi-edb/FacialRecognition/README.md

 ##CAUTIOUS: Please validate that there is no virus on the file.
 I did not check also all images in term of content.

 Use the script distribute_images.sh to create a directory with up to 250 images.
-It should take few munutes and  create 811 directories.
+It should take few minutes and  create 811 directories.
+This file is located inside Dataset folder

 ## Install all dependencies for transformers and validate that CLIP model is available